DinoChiesa/apigee-proxy-generator/README.md

 In this example, the tool that applies the template is generic.
 The template itself and the configuration that gets applied, can vary, for different purposes.
+There are a few example templates here, but you could write your own.

 ## Example Templates Included here

 There are two templates included here:

-1. BigQuery Facade Proxy
+1. *BigQuery Facade Proxy*

    This is a simple facade proxy for queries against BigQuery.
    The generated proxy